oist/NEXTNetR/README.md

 *tauprec*
 : Numerical precision used to invert the CDF in the exact algorithm

+### Creating simulations using the REGIR algorithm

+The R wrapper currently does not support the REGIR algorithm

 ### Querying and running simulations, obtaining results

 Before running a simulation, an initial set of infected nodes plus the times at which these become infected must be specified.

     simulation_addinfections(sim, nodes, times)

-The simulation can then be run for the specified number of steps with
+The simulation can then be run until one of a list of possible stopping conditions is reached with

-    simulation_step(sim, steps)
+    simulation_run(sim, stopping_condition)

+The *stopping_condition* parameter must be a named list which specifies the stopping conditions to apply.
+The supported conditions are:

+*epidemic_steps*
+: Stop after the specified number of epidemic steps (i.e. infections or recoveries/resets)

+*network_steps*
+: Stop after the specified number of network topology changes

+*time*
+: Stop at the specified simulation time

+*infected*
+: Stop when the current number of infected nodes reaches the specified threshold.
+Recovered/reset nodes to not count towards infected nodes here.

+*total_infected*
+: Stop when the cumulative number of infection events reaches the specified threshold.

+*total_reset*
+: Stop when the cumulative number of recover/reset events reaches the specified threshold.

 Running a simulation returns a `data.frame` which lists the event that occurred in each step in ascending order of time of occurrence.
 The result contains the 6 columns *time*, *kind* (infection or reset), *node* (1-based index of affected node), *total_infected* (total number of infection so far), *total_reset* (total number of reset so far), *infected* (number of currently infected nodes). *simulation_step* returns after the specified number of steps, but can be continued by simply calling *simulation_step* again.

-The constituent parts of a simulation (contact network graph and time distribution) and the current state of the simulation (number of infected nodes and whether a node is infected or not) can be queried with
+The constituent parts of a simulation (contact network network and time distribution) and the current state of the simulation (number of infected nodes and whether a node is infected or not) can be queried with

     simulation_transmissiontime(sim)
     simulation_resettime(sim)
-    simulation_graph(sim)
+    simulation_network(sim)
     simulation_options(sim)
     simulation_ninfected(sim)
     simulation_isinfected(sim, nodes)